open-chaos/experiment-catalog/README.md

-# Welcome to the ChaosIQ Experiment Catalog!
+# Welcome to the Open Chaos Experiment Catalog!

 This catalog is source for the free and public catalog of chaos engineering experiments for the Chaos Toolkit.